WISDEM/WOMBAT/docs/source/index.rst

    @techreport{hammond2022wombat,
-      title = {Windfarm Operations and Maintenance cost-Benefit Analysis Tool (WOMBAT)}, author = {Hammond, Rob and Cooperman, Aubryn}, abstractNote = {This report provides technical documentation and background on the newly-developed Wind Operations and Maintenance cost-Benefit Analysis Tool (WOMBAT) software.
-WOMBAT is an open-source model that can be used to obtain cost estimates for operations and maintenance of land-based or offshore wind power plants.
-The software was designed to be flexible and modular to allow for implementation of new strategies and technological innovations for wind plant maintenance.
-WOMBAT uses a process-based simulation approach to model day-to-day operations, repairs, and weather conditions.
-High-level outputs from WOMBAT, including time-based availability and annual operating costs, are found to agree with published results from other models.}, doi = {10.2172/1894867},
+      title = {Windfarm Operations and Maintenance cost-Benefit Analysis Tool (WOMBAT)}, author = {Hammond, Rob and Cooperman, Aubryn}, doi = {10.2172/1894867},
       url = {https://www.osti.gov/biblio/1894867},
       place = {United States},